Uranus: Upper atmosphere

 The middle layer of the Uranian atmosphere is the stratosphere, where temperature generally increases with altitude from 53 K in the tropopause to between 800 and 850 K at the base of the thermosphere.
 The heating of the stratosphere is caused by absorption of solar UV and IR radiation by methane and other hydrocarbons, which form in this part of the atmosphere as a result of methane photolysis.
 Heat is also conducted from the hot thermosphere.
-The hydrocarbons occupy a relatively narrow layer at altitudes of between 100 and 300 km corresponding to a pressure range of 1000 to 10 Pa and temperatures of between 75 and 170 K.
+The hydrocarbons occupy a relatively narrow layer at altitudes of between 100 and 300 km corresponding to a pressure range of 1,000 to 10 Pa and temperatures of between 75 and 170 K.

-The most abundant hydrocarbons are methane, acetylene and ethane with mixing ratios of around ×10^-7 relative to hydrogen.
+The most abundant hydrocarbons are methane, acetylene, and ethane with mixing ratios of around ×10^-7 relative to hydrogen.
 The mixing ratio of carbon monoxide is similar at these altitudes.
 Heavier hydrocarbons and carbon dioxide have mixing ratios three orders of magnitude lower.
 The abundance ratio of water is around 7×10^-9.
-Ethane and acetylene tend to condense in the colder lower part of stratosphere and tropopause (below 10 mBar level) forming haze layers, which may be partly responsible for the bland appearance of Uranus.
+Ethane and acetylene tend to condense in the colder lower part of the stratosphere and tropopause (below 10 mBar level) forming haze layers, which may be partly responsible for the bland appearance of Uranus.
 The concentration of hydrocarbons in the Uranian stratosphere above the haze is significantly lower than in the stratospheres of the other giant planets.